 Human Resources seeks candidates for the Scholarship Coordinator position in Financial Aid.
-The employee reports to the Associate Director, Financial Aid.
+The employee reports to the Associate Director, Financial Aid, and plays a key role in maximizing the impact of financial aid on University-wide recruitment and enrollment efforts.
+The selected applicant cannot be in default or owe an overpayment in any Title IV Federal Financial Aid program.

 In concert with the Associate Director of Financial Aid (Associate Director) and other Financial Aid staff as appropriate, implements the application of federal, state, and University regulations, guidelines and requirements for University Scholarships and funding from the State of Kansas.